The Inuinnaqtun language—the foundation of Inuinnait culture—has less than 600 fluent speakers remaining.

 By most estimates, it is a language that will be extinct in less than two generations.

 As we face an advanced state of language shift across Inuinnait communities in the Central Canadian Arctic, Indigenous languages across the globe are disappearing at an alarming rate.
 The United Nations declared 2019 The International Year of Indigenous Languages to raise awareness of the consequences of the endangerment of Indigenous languages across the world, with an aim to establish a link between language, development, peace and reconciliation.
-This monumental announcement has shone a light on the urgent need for language revitalization and the enormous task ahead of us.
+This monumental announcement has shone a light on the urgent need for language revitalization.

 As part of our five-year Strategic Plan, the Pitquhirnikkut Ilihautiniq / Kitikmeot Heritage Society is leading a coordinated and transformational effort to reverse the loss of Inuinnaqtun in our communities by partnering with Elders, language specialists, competent speakers, and academic linguists to create multiple, parallel programs to document the language, mentor the next generation of competent speakers, and develop digital tools for knowledge sharing.
 The recovery and revitalization of Inuit culture and language relies heavily on our ability to teach the next generation of fluent speakers and then encourage and foster the transmission of Inuinnaqtun with each new generation.